rreece/markdown-memo/README.md

 -   Make links to previous and next sections (if they exist) in the navigation box in the html.
 -   Find and replace such that LaTeX figures use pdf figures while html uses raster png/jpg.
 -   Get tables to be normal `\begin{table}[bph]` instead of the `longtable` environment.
+-   Write script to generate md file with footnotes and citations defined given a bibliography.

 See the version history: [VERSIONS](VERSIONS)